yliwang/tree-1-public/README.md

-# list-1, implement fixed-size array list, following the project structure in this repository.
+# tree-1, implement link based tree, following the project structure in this repository.
-You only need to add code to list.c and test code in main.c You only need to submit list.c file
+You only need to add code to tree.c and test code in main.c You only need to submit tree.c file